henriquecustodia/blog/src/posts/angular-15-how-to-use-the-directive-composition-api.md

 ![](/images/uploads/result2.PNG)

-It's possible to rename the exposed input's name if it's needed
+It's possible to rename the exposed input's name - generally useful when we have directives' inputs with the same name.

 ```ts
 @Component({